 Priority Redevelopment Parcels

 Scroll down to learn more about the priority redevelopment parcels, including their locations and a brief description of why they rose to the top.
-Check back here as the project progresses for more details on the potential future redevelopment of each site.

-To explore all the priority redevelopment parcels, visit this interactive map. <To be linked to a map with just the priority properties.
+To explore all the priority redevelopment parcels, visit this interactive map.

 Among other things, priority redevelopment parcels generally . . .